Stress can change what you crave, how you sleep, and how steady your energy feels.

 Foods and Herbs That Reduce Stress Hormones

-I just do a daily shake of greens with 1 banana to sweeten up this stress-relieving smoothie, I carry it around with me in my Blendjet and make a fresh shake whenever I want to.
+I just do a daily shake of greens with 1 banana to sweeten up this stress-relieving smoothie.
+I carry it around with me in my portable blender and make a fresh shake whenever I want to.

-3. Herbal infusions – chamomile and Melissa nourish the central nervous system and glands.
+3. Herbal infusions – Chamomile and Melissa nourish the central nervous system and glands.
+Chamomile is one of the better herbal options for stress because chamomile has been studied for anxiety symptoms.

 6. dark chocolate – Researchers found that eating the equivalent of one average-sized dark chocolate candy bar (1.4 ounces) each day for two weeks reduced levels of the stress hormone cortisol as well as the “fight-or-flight” hormones known as catecholamines in highly stressed people.